-NOTE: If you are using your SQL Data Warehouse for things besides Segment, it is possible this is already done.
+NOTE: If you are using your Azure Synapse Analytics for things besides Segment, it is possible this is already done.
 Either way, running the command another time will not hurt anything.

 Next, create a new database user using the server login that was created previously:

 This new user will need permissions to load data, and manage the resources it needs.
 Run the following command to accomplish this:

 Lastly, assign this new user a resource allocation class.
 The default (

 smallrc) likely will not give Segment enough memory to perform bulk loads, so we recommend starting with

 largerc.
 The larger “Dynamic Resource Classes” give more memory, while allowing fewer concurrent queries, which is a better fit for Segment’s loading strategy:

 EXEC sp_addrolemember 'largerc', 'Segment';

 By default, Azure Synapse Analytics cannot be connected to from the public internet.
 In order for Segment to connect, a server-level firewall rule that allows connections from the Segment IPs is needed.